From Georgia to Colorado to California, the nation sadly witnessed more than a half dozen mass shootings within the last two weeks.

 Additionally, workplaces can take steps to help prevent situations from developing.
 Having visible security cameras in place, locking exterior doors, and requiring a card swipe to access the building are just a few examples.

-To discuss more ways to manage threats at your business site, contact your local Hylant risk control expert.
+To discuss more ways to manage risk, contact Hylant.

 The above information does not constitute advice.
 Always contact your insurance broker or trusted adviser for insurance-related questions.